-All graduate candidates must demonstrate progress toward meeting the Kentucky Experienced Teacher Standards for Preparation, the Interdisciplinary Early Childhood Education Standards or the Interstate School Leaders Licensure Consortium (ISLLC) Standards.
+All graduate candidates must demonstrate progress toward meeting the Kentucky Experienced Teacher Standards for Preparation, the Interdisciplinary Early Childhood Education Standards, the Interstate School Leaders Licensure Consortium (ISLLC) Standards, and Council for Accreditation of Counseling and Related Education (CACREP).
 The Experienced Teacher Standards identify what effective experienced teachers know and do, while the ISLLC Standards identify additional competencies for instructional leaders.
+CACREP Standards contain the list of competencies school counselors must demonstrate.
 Teacher candidates in the graduate programs must demonstrate professional leadership knowledge of content, ability to design and plan instruction, ability to create and maintain effective learning climates, ability to implement and manage instruction, ability to assess and communicate learning results, ability to reflect and evaluation teaching/learning, collaboration with colleagues, parents, and others, engagement in professional development, and the ability to implement technology.
 Graduate candidates seeking initial certification must demonstrate progress toward meeting Kentucky New Teacher Standards.
 Candidates in these programs demonstrate their ability on all of the above with the exception of demonstrating professional leadership.